dsp9107/Agile-Stories-2/README.md

-#Agile Stories v2
+# firebase-auth

-Boilerplate code taken from the Firebase authentication tutorial series on The Net Ninja YouTube channel by @iamshaunjp
+All course files for the Firebase authentication tutorial series on The Net Ninja YouTube channel.